Castux/devtut/Lua-contents.md

 - and/or/not?
 - tables as dictionaries
-- tables as arrays: it was a lie
+- tables as arrays
-	- can use all three at the same time
 - generic for
 	- pairs
 	- ipairs
+- multiple assignment
+	- multiple return values

 - files -> text processing
 - exercise: markov chain?

 Lua 104
 =======